fieldtrip/website/workshop/toolkit2024.md

 ### FieldTrip playground sessions: BYOD (bring-your-own-data)

 A large part of the toolkit will consist of playground sessions, in which ideally you will be working on your own data.
-Please think a bit about what you want to achieve, and ensure that you have your data easily accessible (preferably, if possible on a laptop that you bring yourself, or on an external USB-drive).
+Please think a bit about what you want to achieve, and ensure that you have your data easily accessible (preferably, if possible on the laptop that you bring yourself, or on an external USB-drive).
 If you don't have data to work with, please let us know in time so that we can think about an alternative.
 We have plenty of tutorial data available, so this can be used to practice your data analysis skills.

 ### Test your MATLAB and FieldTrip installation in advance

-For the hands-on sessions you will work on a Desktop PC that is provided by us.
-If you want, you can work on your own laptop (and your own data) during the FieldTrip playground.
-If that's the case, we recommend that you [test your MATLAB and FieldTrip installation in advance](/workshop/toolkit2024/test_installation).
+For the hands-on sessions we assume that you will work on your own laptop computer.
+To have a smooth experience - and to avoid having to spend precious debugging time during the hands-on sessions - we recommend that you [test your MATLAB and FieldTrip installation in advance](/workshop/toolkit2024/test_installation).

 ## Getting started with the hands-on sessions